vercel/next.js/examples/auth0/README.md

 SESSION_COOKIE_SECRET=viloxyf_z2GW6K4CT-KQD_MoLEA2wqv5jWuq4Jd0P7ymgG5GJGMpvMneXZzhK3sL (at least 32 characters, used to encrypt the cookie)
 ```

-### Hosting in Now.sh
+### Hosting on ZEIT Now

-When deploying this example to Now.sh you'll want to update the `now.json` configuration file:
+When deploying this example to ZEIT Now you'll want to update the `now.json` configuration file:

 ```json
 {